 When individuals begin to struggle with stress, substance use, anxiety and depression, and other issues, it does lead to domestic violence problems, whether this involves children, adults, or spouses.
 Countless problems with domestic violence are rooted in issues surrounding substance use.
 According to the American Medical Association, for example, more than 40 states have reported increases in opioid-related mortality as well as ongoing concerns for those with mental illness or substance use disorders.
 Even the United Nations reported that the pandemic would increase the number of cases of domestic violence globally.
 Unfortunately, the pandemic is not going anywhere, and state governments continue with lockdown measures interfering with millions of Americans’ lives.

 Domestic Violence and Substance Use in America

 Unfortunately, there is a significant link between violence and substance use.
 Individuals become intoxicated and or under the influence of drugs, and violent and hostile emotions come to the surface.
 Alcohol and other drugs act on brain mechanisms that cause a high-risk individual to engage in aggressive and violent behavior.
-According to research, the link between alcohol, drugs of abuse, and violence is complicated by the many direct and indirect interactions.
-For example, drugs activate aggression specific brain mechanisms, drugs act as a licensure for violent and aggressive behavior, and drugs act as commodities in an illegal distribution system that relies upon violent enforcement.
-Finally, violent behavior represents one way addiction is maintained.
+According to research, the link between alcohol, drug abuse, and violence is complicated by the many direct and indirect interactions.
+For example, drugs activate aggression-specific brain mechanisms, drugs act as licensure for violent and aggressive behavior, and drugs act as commodities in an illegal distribution system that relies upon violent enforcement.
+Finally, violent behavior represents one-way addiction is maintained.